Maasai Mara

 Sketching by the river

 This is me posing for the camera at the edge of the Mara River near Governor's Camp.
 Sketching wild animals from life is not the easiest occupation and I used to take all my painting gear with me to Zimbabwe (Hwange) and Zambia (Kafue) when I was younger.
 See the photo below.
 These days I use digital photography and sometimes I still sketch but more for fun.
-All the photos on this website are my own - and after nearly 30 years I can tell you I have collected quite a few!
+All the photos on this website are my own - and after more than 35 years I can tell you I have collected quite a few!

 I recall that I tried to paint elephants from life once many years ago in Hwange National Park, Zimbabwe.
 I set up my full painting easel by a waterhole and I tried to kid myself that I could paint a herd of elephants as they drank at the waterhole.
 It was a farce!
 I just managed to paint what vaguely looked like an elephant for the camera.
 I still have that sketch but it will never see the light of day!